rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 an IO map.)

-Needing this wrapper `Projection` to make "projection objects" behave as document objects annoyed me.
+Needing this wrapper `Projection` to make "projection objects" behave as document objects annoys me.

-Then I thought about inverting this.
+Can we invert it?
 What if all documents had an extra field, called `meta` maybe, that projections could use to store whatever they needed to appropriately handle events?
 That would require all documents to have such a field, but then the wrapper would not be needed and code would be a bit more clean.

 ## Ideas to move forward with

+Writing this blog post has yielded some results.

-Now I have two ideas of how to move forward:
+Now I have two ideas to move forward with:

+1. Move projection state to documents
-1. Make events return a new version of the source document
+2. Change event driver to make events return a new version of the source document
-2. Move projection state to documents

 How can I make tine progress to any of the two ideas?